 Reusable Menstrual Pads: Are They Worth the Hype?

 Have you heard of a zero-waste period?
 It means using only plastic-free, reusable products during your cycle each month.
-It means ditching the plastic-laden and chemical-laden disposable pads that not only contribute to the world’s plastic problem, but can also have a negative impact on our reproductive organs.
-It means making a huge switch, for the better!
+It also means ditching the plastic-laden and chemical-laden disposable pads that not only contribute to the world’s plastic problem, but can also have a negative impact on our reproductive organs.
+And of course, it means making a huge switch, for the better!

 Personally, I try going as close to zero-waste as I possibly can during my monthly cycle.
 That involves purchasing a reusable cup and a few reusable sanitary napkins, also known as pasadors.
 Making the switch takes commitment, but let me tell you that once I started, I never went back.

 If you want to jump into the world of cloth pads and eco-friendly periods, then this guide is for you!
 Here’s everything you need to know about reusable menstrual pads.

 Although disposable sanitary napkins are way more common nowadays, old rags and cloth pads were the norm for women centuries ago.
 It wasn’t until the 1800s that disposable pads were created due to rising demand.
 More women were working outside of the home, and their washable cloth pads just weren’t convenient or easy to use anymore.

 In came disposable pads.
 The first prototypes were made by nurses who fashioned the pads out of a wood pulp because they were easy to just toss out after use.